-Harassment means harassing behaviour as defined by the DDSB workplace Violence and Harassment Prevention policies and the Ontario Human Rights Code the Occupational Health and Safety Act, Ontario.
+Harassment means harassing behaviour as defined by the DDSB workplace Violence and Harassment Prevention policies and the Ontario Human Rights Code.

-Integrity Commissioner means the Integrity Commissionerduly appointed by the Board of Trustees in accordance with the Durham District School Board Bylaws.
+Integrity Commissioner means the Integrity Commissioner appointed by the Board of Trustees in accordance with the Durham District School Board Bylaws.

-Members of the Board (also referred to as Ttrustees) means the Chair and all members of the Board of Trustees are the members of the Board of Trustees of the DDSB.
+Members of the Board (also referred to as trustees) means the Chair and all members of the Board of Trustees.

-Official Business means duties and responsibilities of Trustees as set out in as prescribed by in the Education Act and further delineated in the Board's Consolidated By-Laws and Policies. explained in the By-Law #11 Trustee Responsibilities, and directly related to operations of the Durham District School Board.
+Official Business means duties and responsibilities of Trustees as prescribed by the Education Act and further explained in the By-Law #11 Trustee Responsibilities, and directly related to operations of the Durham District School Board.

-Unless specified otherwise, staff means any employee of the Durham District School Board.
 Staff members means employees of the Durham District School Board.

-Trustee's office or office means the authority and public duties attached to the position of being a Trustee.
 Trustees Office means the authority and public duties attached to the position of being elected as a DDSB Trustee.